Jump to Camino Portugués Stages

 Third: You are totally fresh on the 2nd day for the unrelenting, 6.8 kilometer and 420 meter (1378 feet) climb from Combarro towards Armenteira.
 This part of the Variante Espiritual on the Camino Portugués is not to be underestimated, especially at the end of the pilgrimage day.
 Here is the fantastic view of the Ría de Pontevedra that you will see as you climb up and out of Combarro.

-Fourth: If you want the albergue experience, you will be competing for a bed in the 32-bed private Albergue de Armenteira there, the only albergue in town.
+Fourth: If you want the albergue experience, you will be competing for beds in the albergues there.

 Fifth: The Variante Espiritual of the Camino Portugués is absolutely a route to be savored like a fine wine!
 It is not to be rushed, but relished each and every moment.
 You can feel your enthusiasm for this pilgrimage rise as you hopefully converge with a more quiet introspective approach that will set the tone for the rest of your journey!